Useful information for Georgia

 Entry rules for foreign citizens

-Starting June 15, 2022, all foreign citizens using any mode of travel (by ✈ air, ? land, or ⛵ sea) to enter Georgia are exempt from the obligation to produce vaccination certificates or negative PCR test results.
+As of June 15, 2022, all foreign citizens entering Georgia by any means of transport (by ✈ air, 🚗 land, or ⛵ sea) are exempt from the requirement to present a vaccination certificates or a negative PCR test results.

-For more information, please visit the official site.
+For more information, please consult the official site.